saint11/DeadWeight/source/dungeon/dungeon_level_1.md

 The corridor inside connects to the [mosaic corridor](#mosaic-corridor) trough an old iron grate (that can be broken).

-There's a dead goblin on the ground, and 2 [reanimated husks]{.m} feasting on the corpses.
+If the **adventurers** entered through this door there's a dead goblin on the ground, and 2 [reanimated husks]{.m} feasting on the corpses.
+Otherwise you may leave this corridor empty.

 ## 10 Tomb of the Inner court
 There are many rows of stone coffins, each with a statue lying down on it, representing the person buried there.
 Most of them are opened, though.
 Corpses are everywhere all of them hacked into pieces, blood splattered everywhere.